Goemon Ishikawa XIII

 Goemon Ishikawa XIII (十三代目 石川 五ェ門 or 十三代目 石川 五ヱ門, Jūsan-daime Ishikawa Goemon) is a fictional character created by Monkey Punch for his manga series Lupin III, which debuted in Weekly Manga Action on August 10, 1967.
 Goemon is a thirteenth generation descendant of the renegade samurai Ishikawa Goemon.
 He is famous for a reticent personality coupled by apparent unlimited skill in martial arts and swordsmanship with his sword Ryusei (流星), known in the anime as Zantetsuken (斬鉄剣).
 A partner with Arsène Lupin III and Daisuke Jigen, he tends to join their exploits only on a when-interested basis.

 Creation

-Goemon is unique to the series as he was the only character not there from the beginning.
+Goemon is unique to the series as he is the only member of the main cast not introduced from the start of the manga.
 Monkey Punch stated that, as none of the existing cast seemed especially Asian, he added Goemon as "a very traditional Japanese male character" to balance the manga.
 As such, Goemon was primarily based on the character Kyūzō, the master swordsman of Akira Kurosawa's 1954 film Seven Samurai; from the role came Goemon's strict demeanor and fast draw blade, as well as the long-faced countenance of actor Seiji Miyaguchi.